 In vitro human biomedical research

 The next phase (the fourth phase) came into force in 2019.
-Under this phase, provisions on the regulation of human tissue research are now effective.27 Subsidiary legislation regulating tissue banking includes the Human Biomedical Research (Tissue Banking) Regulations 2019 and the Human Biomedical Research (Tissue Banking and Notification – Exemption) Regulations 2019.
-The legislative framework serves to regulate, among other things, the duties of tissue banks, such as to notify the Director of Medical Services of its activities,28 to maintain a record containing a detailed description of the condition of each tissue under the tissue bank's supervision and control,29 to establish a system to ensure the quality and safety of any tissue under the tissue bank's supervision and control,30 and restrictions on disclosure of information on tissue donors.31
+Under this phase, provisions on the regulation of human tissue research are now effective.21 Subsidiary legislation regulating tissue banking includes the Human Biomedical Research (Tissue Banking) Regulations 2019 and the Human Biomedical Research (Tissue Banking and Notification – Exemption) Regulations 2019.
+The legislative framework serves to regulate, among other things, the duties of tissue banks, such as to notify the Director of Medical Services of its activities,22 to maintain a record containing a detailed description of the condition of each tissue under the tissue bank's supervision and control,23 to establish a system to ensure the quality and safety of any tissue under the tissue bank's supervision and control,24 and restrictions on disclosure of information on tissue donors.25

-Other provisions of the HBRA relate to codes of practice and ethics, and enforcement powers with respect to activities that contravene the HBRA or any relevant codes of practice or ethics32 or are contrary to public interest.33
+Other provisions of the HBRA relate to codes of practice and ethics, and enforcement powers with respect to activities that contravene the HBRA or any relevant codes of practice or ethics26 or are contrary to public interest.27

-The BAC (appointed by the Singapore Cabinet) released its Ethics Guidelines for Human Biomedical Research in June 2015.
-These Ethics Guidelines do not have statutory force, but operate alongside the more recent HBRA subsidiary legislation to provide guidance and emphasise the fundamental principles of solidarity, respect for persons, justice, proportionality, sustainability, beneficence and research integrity.36
+The BAC revised its Ethics Guidelines for Human Biomedical Research in in October 2021.30 These Ethics Guidelines do not have statutory force but operate alongside the HBRA subsidiary legislation to provide guidance and emphasise the fundamental principles of solidarity, respect for persons, justice, proportionality, sustainability, beneficence and research integrity.31

-Any research facility that uses animals for scientific purposes must obtain a licence from the Animal & Veterinary Services (AVS).
-Further, the research facility must comply with the National Advisory Committee for Laboratory Animal Research Guidelines on the Care and Use of Animals for Scientific Purposes, and allow AVS to carry out inspection of the research facilities.
-The facility must also establish an Institutional Animal Care and Use Committee to oversee and evaluate its animal care and use programmes.41
+Any research facility that uses animals for scientific purposes must obtain a licence from the Animal and Veterinary Services (AVS).
+Further, the research facility must comply with the National Advisory Committee for Laboratory Animal Research Guidelines on the Care and Use of Animals for Scientific Purposes and allow AVS to carry out inspection of the research facilities.
+The facility must also establish an Institutional Animal Care and Use Committee to oversee and evaluate its animal care and use programmes.36

 Singapore adheres to the Organisation for Economic Co-operation and Development (OECD) Mutual Acceptance of Data scheme.
 Acceptance of this harmonising scheme amounts to an endorsement that Singapore-generated research data complies with the OECD's Principles of Good Laboratory Practice.
 Such data can be accepted automatically by other OECD countries, facilitating the sharing of research.